Jewel Golf Course Update

 We have started an email list for updates on the process.
 If you would like to be on the Jewel Update email list, please call us and ask to be added - 810-694-1118.

-We received another incomplete set of Site Plans from the Jewel Developers for the properties on the EAST and WEST sides of Genesee Road.
+We received another set of Site Plans from the Jewel Developers for the properties on the EAST and WEST sides of Genesee Road.
 Our City Planner, City Engineer and DPW Director are currently reviewing these plans.
-Our City Planner will be compiling an itemized list of documents needed from the developer before the Site Plan is considered a COMPLETE submittal and start the full review process.
 There is a lot more to be done on this project before it goes to Planning Commission.
-We anticipate the developer would most likely be ready in June or July 2022 for a Planning Commission Agenda.
+We anticipate the developer would most likely be ready in August 2022 for a Planning Commission Agenda.

 The East side of Genesee Road has a PUD, which will require more steps than the West side of Genesee Road.
 It is possible the West Side of Genesee Road would be ready for a Planning Commission agenda before the East side.
 This project could potentially be discussed on 2 different meeting dates.
 We will keep everyone informed via the website.